naturalis/brassicaceae-hybseq-pipeline/README.md

 (1) YASRA-2.33.tar.gz
 (1) mummer 3.23
 5) Go back to the main folder
-6) To only use 'alignreads' instead of calling the python file, run the command:
+6) To only use 'alignreads' instead of calling the python file (necessary for the execution of Snakemake), run the command:
 `$ export PATH="$PATH:./src/installed_alignreads/alignreads"`
-This is necessary for the use of Snakemake
-(at this moment: $ export PATH="$PATH:~/usr/local/src/alignreads/alignreads)

 ## Run snakemake